About Thrivous Clarity

 Despite all the studies Dr. Corneliu Giurgea performed on piracetam those decades ago, it’s still largely not understand exactly how this chemical influences neuronal and vascular function.

-In fact, although there are dozens more ingredients commonly found in nootropic supplements today, it’s still not widely understood exactly how they act on the brain in order to provide their benefits.
+In fact, although there are dozens of more ingredients commonly found in nootropic supplements today, it’s still not widely understood exactly how they act on the brain in order to provide their benefits.

 However, one common theory is that some of these substances boost the production of acetylcholine, a key neurotransmitter that’s largely responsible for motor function and muscle movement.